 Precondition: A LCS Correlation identifier and the AMF identity have been passed to the LMF by the serving AMF.

 1. The LMF invokes the Namf_Communication_N1N2MessageTransfer service operation towards the AMF to request the transfer of a Network Positioning message to the serving NG-RAN node (gNB or ng-eNB) for the UE.
 The service operation includes the Network Positioning message and the LCS Correlation identifier.
-The Network Positioning message may request location information for the UE from the NG-RAN.
+The Network Positioning message may request location information for the UE from the NG-RAN and may include UE unaware indication if it is received by LMF from AMF.